RAG-3DSG: Enhancing 3D Scene Graphs with Re-Shot Guided Retrieval-Augmented Generation: METHOD

-Based on the re-shot guided uncertainty estimation introduced in the previous section, we first rank all objects by their uncertainty scores $1 - \hat{s}$.
-We additionally apply a prompt to the VLM~\citep{hurst2024gpt} to filter out background objects via crops.
-The top-$50\%$ low-uncertainty objects are directly included in the object document for RAG, where each final caption $c$ is set to $\hat{c}$.
-For the remaining high-uncertainty objects, we perform refinement with the aid of contextual information.
+Following the uncertainty diagnosis, we proceed to the rectification phase.
+We first rank all objects by their uncertainty scores $1 - \hat{s}$ and apply a prompt to the VLM~\cite{hurst2024gpt} to filter out background objects via crops.
+The top-$50\%$ low-uncertainty objects are included in the object document for RAG, where each final caption $c$ is set to $\hat{c}$.
+For the remaining high-uncertainty objects, we perform refinement using contextual information.
 Specifically, a 3D position-based retriever retrieves the nearest object in the document, whose caption $c^{\text{env}}$ serves as augmented auxiliary context.
 In addition, we construct a composite image by concatenating the re-shot image (providing global context) with the crop image that yields the highest similarity score.
-This composite image, together with a text prompt containing $c^{\text{env}}$, is fed into a VLM~\citep{hurst2024gpt} to generate the refined caption $c$.
+This composite image, together with a text prompt containing $c^{\text{env}}$, is fed into a VLM~\cite{hurst2024gpt} to generate the refined caption $c$.
 The prompt is designed as: ``The picture is stitched from the point cloud image and the RGB image of the same indoor object.
 There is a $c^{\text{env}}$ near the object.
 Briefly describe the object in the picture.''
-Through the refinement process, we obtain a precise object list $O = \{ o_{1}, \dots , o_{N} \}$, where each object $o_i$ is represented as $o_{i} = \langle f_{i}, p_{i}, c_{i} \rangle$, consisting of its semantic embedding $f_i$, point cloud $p_i$, and precise node caption $c_i$.
+Through the refinement process, we obtain a precise object list $O = \{ o_{1}, \dots , o_{N} \}$, where each object $o_i$ is represented as $o_{i} = \langle f_{i}, p_{i}, c_{i} \rangle$, consisting of semantic embedding $f_i$, pointcloud $p_i$, and precise node caption $c_i$.